Update on 2026-03-26

 sudo apt-mark showhold

-To upgrade to a newer 2.x verson, release the hold:
+To upgrade to a newer 2.x version, release the hold:

 sudo apt-mark unhold cups && sudo apt upgrade -y